KSTARK007/Logically-Unified-Cache/README.md

 This repository contains the implementations discussed in the paper:

 ### CRAQ-KV
-A strongly consistent key-value store implementing the CRAQ (Chain Replication with Apportioned Queries) protocol.
+A strongly consistent key-value store implementing the CRAQ (Chain Replication) protocol.

 **→ [CRAQ-KV Implementation](CRAQ-KV/)**